Plywood for Hurricane Protection

 Storing Your Shutters

 Once you’ve gone through the trouble of making hurricane shutters for your home, you’ll want to save them in case there’s another hurricane.
 Care must be taken in selecting a location to protect your shutters from moisture.
 You’ll also want them lying flat or standing upright on the edge.
-Never store them so the shutters are laying at an angle, which will put a permanent curve in the wood.
+Never store them so the shutters are lying at an angle, which will put a permanent curve in the wood.
 Then, they won’t fit properly the next time you use them.

 One Last Word of Advice